wdv4758h/pypy-extradoc/talk/pyconar2011/talk.rst

 Shameless ad
 ------------

-* Want to make run your software fast?
+* Want your software to run faster?

-* We can make it happen
+* We can make it happen!

 * fijall@gmail.com